 Generally, states without jurisdiction over a specific custody case will defer to the original state’s custody order.
 Under emergency circumstances, though, the secondary state has authority to grant a temporary change to that order.

-Faced with just such a situation, you can file a petition for the emergency temporary change to the custody order in a different state.
+Faced with this situation, you can file a petition for the emergency temporary change to the custody order in a different state.
 Of course, you may also file for such a change in the court with current jurisdiction.
 Such an order is intended to protect children who are subjected to or are otherwise threatened with serious harm or child abandonment.
 Examples of circumstances which may necessitate an emergency change may include:

 - Allegations of physical or sexual abuse.